Skip to main content

 The Art of the Book Proposal: From Focused Idea to Finished Proposal

-• ECO-FRIENDLY OPTION: REDUCE WASTE BY REUSING BOOKS.
+• ECO-FRIENDLY CHOICE: REDUCE WASTE BY REUSING PRE-LOVED BOOKS.

 BUY & SAVE